-There has been much disturbing public discussion in recent months about the viability of the United States Postal Service (USPS), much of it centered on mail-in balloting.
-What’s lost in that discussion is acknowledgement of the critical role the post office plays in the daily exercise of commerce and community, especially in rural America.
-What’s forgotten is that the U.S. Postal Service in a public service, not a for-profit business.
-It’s origins are in the Constitution and it was first envisioned by Benjamin Franklin as a vital communications link that connected all 13 original colonies, enabling unity and growth as a Nation.
+There has been much disturbing public discussion in recent months about the viability of the United States Postal Service (USPS).
+What’s lost in that discussion is acknowledgement of the critical role the post office plays in the daily exercise of commerce, especially in rural America.
+What’s forgotten is that the U.S. Postal Service is a public service, not a for-profit business.
+Its origins are in the Constitution and it was first envisioned by Benjamin Franklin as a vital communications link that connected all 13 original colonies, enabling unity and growth as a Nation.
 It continues to play that same role today.

 As cooperators, we totally relate to the core mission of the USPS.
 Just as rural electric cooperatives provide reliable power to millions of rural square miles in 47 states, the USPS provides affordable “last mile” mail and package delivery services to thousands of business enterprises and rural residents in those same millions of miles throughout the country.
-USPS provides delivery service to the ‘last mile” where rural residents live and work.
+USPS provides delivery service to the ‘last mile” where rural residents live by choice and work by necessity.

 We need adequate funding for postal service operations, but more than that we need assurances that the policies and procedures of the USPS will enable it to continue to meet the needs of residents in every zip code.
 For years there has been debate over postal service finances and operations.
-That debate will continue and we are hopeful that Congressional and USPS leadership will reach out and bring to the table stakeholders who understand the role the USPS plays in the rural economy.
-We look forward to a resolution of many of the issues and a strategy going forward that is built around the core functions of the USPS as we know it today.
+That debate will continue and we are hopeful that it will include stakeholders who understand the role the USPS plays in the rural economy.
+Those stakeholders include members of the cooperative community!
+We look forward a resolution of many of the long-standing USPS issues and a strategy going forward that is built around the core functions of the USPS as we know it today.

 But for today, we encourage you to take the politics out of the discussion!
 Remember the importance of the Constitutionally-mandated USPS and the essential services it has been providing during America’s greatest hour of need since the Great Depression!